-Juveniles from the 2011 brood in the odd numbered ponds were fed Bio-Supreme Transfer and the even numbered ponds were fed the Bio-Vita Fry diet while at the Jack Creek Acclimation site.
-Fish for the 2011 brood were transferred to the site on February 14, 2013.
-Estimated release numbers for the 2011 brood were a total of 266,059 juveniles were transferred from Cle Elum to Jack Creek.
+Juveniles from the 2012 brood in the odd numbered ponds were fed Bio-Supreme Transfer and the even numbered ponds were fed the Bio-Vita Fry diet while at the Jack Creek Acclimation site.
+Fish for the 2012 brood were transferred to the site on January 23, 2014.
+Estimated release numbers for the 2012 brood were a total of 269,503 juveniles were transferred from Cle Elum to Jack Creek.
+Juveniles from the BY 12 were forced out of the raceways on May 15, 2014.
+At the time of the force out of juveniles there was an estimated 5% fish remaining in the rearing ponds.
+The site was cleaned and shut down on June 2014.